dkodnik/cot-faq/README.md

 ## Installation

-1. Copy the plugin to your Cotonti plugins folder
+1. Copy the module to your Cotonti modules folder
 2. Install it in Administration / Extensions

 ## Categories